 Her research focuses on imaging correlates of cognitive decline in stroke, post-stroke behavioural syndromes, and the diagnosis and management of focal onset dementias.
 She has received many awards and grants for her work in stroke and dementia, including Project grants and both NHMRC Post-Graduate and Post-Doctorate Fellowships.
 She sits on the editorial boards of Neurology and the International Journal of Stroke, the Dementia Research Grants board of Alzheimer’s Australia Victoria, is an inaugural member of the Wicking Strategic Review Panel, and a founding member of the Australian Frontotemporal Dementia Association.

-Olivier Piguet BPsych MA(Clin Neuropsych) PhD MAPS
+Olivier Piguet LicPsych MA(Clin Neuropsych) PhD MAPS FCCN

 Dr Tracey Wardill M.A.
 (Clinical Neuropsychology); PhD

-Tracey has nearly 30 years experience as a clinical neuropsychologist and has worked extensively in the public health system.
-She is a principal partner of Melbourne Neuropsychology Services (MNS), a private practice which provides neuropsychology services to private patients and public health providers throughout Melbourne and regional Victoria.
+Tracey has nearly 40 years experience as a clinical neuropsychologist.
+She is a principal neuropsychologist with Neuropsychology Melbourne, a private practice which provides neuropsychology services to private patients and public health providers throughout Melbourne and regional Victoria.
+She has also worked extensively in the public health system.